-Our world is undergoing rapid shifts that touch our everyday lives, including the emergence and spread of infectious diseases, loss of species diversity, and a changing climate.
+Our world is undergoing rapid shifts that touch our everyday lives, including the emergence and spread of infectious diseases, changing species diversity, and a changing climate.
 Understanding how these processes interact with one another will be the key to predicting and ameliorating their impacts on food production systems, wildlife, and humans.
 In the context of infectious disease, limiting the impacts of global change requires the ability to predict when and where crops, livestock, wildlife, and humans are at the greatest risk of becoming infected.
 Disease ecology provides a framework for achieving this goal through careful examination of interactions among hosts, parasites, and the environment.
 I apply this approach across scales, from interactions among parasites within individual host organs all the way up to global patterns of biodiversity and disease risk, using experiments, large-scale field surveys, and data syntheses.

 Within-host drivers of infectious disease

 Interactions among parasites are determined by environmental factors like temperature that can drive parasite phenology, and by characteristics of hosts, like the host immune response to infection.
 Using model hosts like tall fescue (Lolium arundinaceum) and ribwort plantain (Plantago lanceolata), I try to understand how these interactions, which occur within host individuals, alter parasite epidemics, which occur across host populations.